 Photographing very dark or very light coloured pets can often be tricky, so natural light is ideal as long as you face your pet towards the light.
 Don't worry if the photos look too shiny or too bright, we can always tone this down in the painting or drawing, remember to snap away and take plenty!

 Fill the view finder with your pets head and chest

-As you can see from the photo below left, the photographer stood a few paces back and took a photo of their flatcoated retriever.
-When you zoom into the head of the dog on the computer (right) to see it in more detail, its fairly blurry.
-By zooming in this doesn't add more pixels, it just enlarging it digitally - not adding information within the photo. from an artists point of view we can only paint or draw what we see, so the more definition within the photo the more we have to play with when working from it.
-To alleviate this problem, step forward, crouch down to be on the dogs level and try to fill the viewfinder with the dogs head and chest.
-An idea photo, of the same flatcoated retriever is below.
+As you can see from the photo below left, the photographer stood a few paces back and took a photo of their collie.
+Our clients were looking to have a painting of their collie head and chest.
+As you can see from the photo we cant really see any detail in the collies face, and even if you zoom into the head of the dog to see it in more detail, its going to be blurry as zooming in doesn't add more pixels, it just enlarging it digitally.
+To alleviate this problem, when taking photos, step forward, crouch down to be on the dogs level and try to fill the viewfinder with the dogs head and chest.
+An idea photo, of the same collie is below right.